fandm-college/rcs.github.io/overview/README.md

 # Research Computing Overview

 This guide provides information and basic how-tos related to Research Computing resources.
-If you have any questions, please contact:
+If you have any questions or to request an account please contact:

 dorc@fandm.edu.